sergiodxa/micro-platzi-profile/README.md

 ## Installation
-Just download the repo a run `npm i`, then run `npm start:dev` to start using it or `npm start` to build the code and run it.
+Just download the repo a run `npm i`, then run `npm start` to start using it.

 ## Usage